We want every Victorian student's senior secondary experience to be a positive, enjoyable and rewarding one.

 My Career Insights, a comprehensive online career discovery and assessment tool.
 Once they have completed their career assessment, students are able to access one-on-one career counselling of the highest quality with an external accredited career practitioner.

-My Career Portfolio, an online resource to support career exploration, and schools will soon have access to labour market dashboards to help students in thinking about their futures.
-We are also investing in the excellence of our career practitioners in schools by providing funding for more than 400 Government secondary teachers to obtain a Graduate Certificate in Career Education and Development.
+My Career Portfolio, an online resource to help students explore career options and think about their futures.
+Schools can support students to transition into work, study and training through School Industry Roundtable partnerships, which identify local labour markets and future skills needs.
+We are also investing in the excellence of our school career practitioners by providing funding for more than 400 government secondary teachers to obtain a Graduate Certificate in Career Education and Development.

 Supporting all students to stay engaged in education and training